miriamsr/EmailDiscordScript/README.md

 ```bash
 clasp push
 ```
-9. Open your projeck in the browser.
+9. Open your project in the browser.
 ```bash
 clasp open
 ```